 Definition

 The time-warp attack exploits a quirk in Bitcoin's difficulty-adjustment algorithm.
 Difficulty retargets every 2,016 blocks based on the time elapsed between the first and last block of the window.
-By forging timestamps so the network believes far more time passed than really did, a miner can drive difficulty sharply downward, then mine blocks at high speed once difficulty bottoms out.
-Executing it requires near-total hashrate control, so it is a theoretical rather than practical threat under today's distributed hashrate.
+By forging timestamps so the network believes far more time passed than really did, a majority miner can drive difficulty sharply downward, then mine blocks at high speed once it bottoms out.
+Executing it requires sustained control of a large majority of hashrate, so it is a theoretical rather than practical threat under today's distributed hashrate — but it is a real consensus bug, and it shapes how protocol developers think about timestamp rules.

 The off-by-one quirk